DSUcyberops/csc842/cycle2/README.md

-# Necat Tool– Replacing the Networking Utility Knife by Walt
+# NecatTool– Replacing the Networking Utility Knife by Walt
 # Why I'm Interested
    During the previous classes we built C2 client and servers, so, I wanted to continue increasing my knowledge in python networking and build a tool for my toolkit that replaces Netcat in case it is not installed or available in the system.